Environments

 ghostable env:push

-You’ll be prompted to select the project and environment you want to push to.
+You’ll be prompted to pick which environment to push (if --environment isn’t provided).
+The CLI will ask for confirmation before overwriting the server’s environment.
+If the environment doesn’t exist locally, it warns and offers to create it.
 This securely uploads your .env contents to Ghostable so they can be shared or backed up.

 Note: Ghostable only pushes keys that exist in your local .env file.
 It does not overwrite remote keys unless they are present in your file.